melanieabrams-pub/thermotolerance-loci-across-yeasts/README.md

 		Additional requirements: python3 with statistics and random

 Resampling of ASE from Tirosh et al., 2009 and Li and Fay et al., 2017:
-	* Run the respective resample_ase script on formatted ASE data
+	* Run the respective dataset resample_ase script on formatted ASE data:
+		Overall for resampling overall expression differences
+		Directional for resampling upregulation or downregulation